Australia Student Visa : Requirements, Processing Time, Fees 2025

 - Statement of Purpose (SOP)

-- Evidence of Financial Capacity
+- Evidence of Financial Capacity (show savings worth AUD 24,505 while applying for visa)

 How and When to Apply for an Australian Student Visa?

 - A Transaction Reference Number (TRN) is a unique number assigned to each online application.
-You will need this to track and manage your application, identify when you need to communicate with the visa centre and check your visa entitlements.
+You will need this to track and manage your application, identify when to communicate with the visa centre and check your visa entitlements.

 The dependents also apply under SubClass 500 and pay the additional fee required.
 You must declare all family members on your visa application at the time of submission, even if they do not plan to travel with you to Australia.
 If you do not do this, later on, your family members will not be eligible for the grant of dependent visas to join you in Australia.
-The partner of the student gets a Dependent Visa and a valid work permit for the same duration as the primary applicant.
+The student's partner gets a Dependent Visa and a valid work permit for the same duration as the primary applicant.
 This is applicable only for the Master's degree application.

 What is the minimum IELTS band required for an Australian Student Visa?